 Longtime volunteer and White Barn team captain David Crowne was recipient of the Red Tail Hawk Award for “Leadership, Dedication and Sportsmanship,” and 81-year-old Dr. Alan Weber, the oldest male runner in the Dipsea who competed in his 33rd Dipsea on Sunday, was named the winner of the Jack Kirk “Dipsea Demon” Award for “dedication, perseverance and performance over time.”
 The Norman Bright Award for “Extraordinary Effort in the Dipsea Race” was presented to Chet White, who was inspired to return and run in the Dipsea this year after suffering third degree burns over 35 percent of his body rescuing his dogs from their crates when he house in Moss Beach was destroyed by fire last October.
 “The Dipsea Race is what keeps me going and family together,” he said.

 Runners from a total of 28 states plus the District of Columbia were entered in the 109th Dipsea and came from as far away as New Hampshire and Florida.
 There were runners entered from five foreign countries (France, England, Switzerland, Australia, and Japan).
 The oldest runner entered was 82-year-old Dipsea Hall of Famer Eve Pell from Mill Valley and the oldest male runners were William Seawell of San Rafael, Alan Weber of Mill Valley, and Norman Pease of Orinda.
-The youngest female entered was 7-year-old Arielle Pomerantz of Mill Valley and the youngest male entered was 7-year-old Mike Moser of Mill Valley.
+The youngest female entered was 7-year-old Arielle Pomerantz of Mill Valley.